-In Section~\ref{sec:unitary control} we explored the question of whether we can leverage the solutions computed in the open system case as proxy solutions for the corresponding unitary dynamics.
-Here we apply the annealing diffusion control described in Sec.~\ref{sec:annealer} to directly compute optimal controls for the unitary case.
-We parametrize $\tilde{D}$ in~\cref{eq:nmr_unraveling} in the importance sampling step $p$, interpolating between two noise values: a high initial noise $\tilde{D}_0$, and a much lower noise $\tilde{D}_f \ll1$.
-The particular form of the annealing schedule $\tilde{D}(p)$ is treated as an ansatz.
-We apply this technique to the 4-NMR case.
-Empirically, we found that good schedules allow the algorithm to sample the control landscape more effectively in early stages of the optimization to converge to good solutions.
-We choose a piece-wise constant schedule composed of $d_i\,(i=1, \ldots, N_{steps})$ values distributed equidistantly in the IS interval.
-In the $i$-th IS interval, the noise value $d_i := D_0 \lpar \frac{D_f}{D_0} \rpar^{(i-1)/(N_{steps}-1)}$.
-Here we set $N_{steps}=20$, $D_0 = \num{3e-3}$ and $D_f = \num{1e-12}$; see dashed line in Fig.~\ref{fig:4nmr} (D).
-In panel (A) we plot the infidelity $1-F$ vs $K$, for different configurations in the control parameters.
-Curves \texttt{anneal1} and \texttt{anneal2} correspond to $Q=400$ and $Q=4000$, respectively, keeping $R=1$ fixed.
-The annealing training is performed using an averaging window $w=10$ in the first $200$ IS steps, then setting $w=1$ for the rest of the training.
-The result represents an improvement in infidelity of $2$ and $4$ orders of magnitude, respectively, with respect to GRAPE~\cite{chen2023accelerating}.
-Furthermore, by changing to a logarithmic end cost $\Phi(\psi_T) = \frac{Q}{2} \log(1-\cF(\psi_T))$, we get an improvement of $7$ orders of magnitude with respect to GRAPE; see \texttt{anneal3} (A).
-For this last case, we show in panel (D) the infidelity training curves for $K=500$, and the corresponding smoothed annealed solutions in panel (E).
-As for the open case, the smoothing was performed during training, using cubic splines.
-This experiment demonstrates that QDC can be effectively used as an annealer to find high quality controls for unitary dynamics.
+In this section we compare PiQC and GRAPE solutions in the unitary regime.
+For this, we use the annealed variant of PiQC presented in Section~\ref{sec:qdcxclosed} to compute control solutions for unitary dynamics.
+We apply this procedure to the 4-NMR case.
+We parametrize the noise value $D$ in~\cref{eq:nmr_unraveling} in the importance sampling step $p$, interpolating between two noise values: a high initial noise $D_0$, and a much lower noise $D_f \ll1$.
+The form of the annealing schedule $D(p)$ is an ansatz that we chose empirically.
+We find that good schedules allow the algorithm to sample the control landscape more effectively in early stages of the optimization.
+We choose a piecewise constant schedule composed of $D_i\,(i=1, \ldots, N_{steps})$ values distributed equidistantly in the IS interval.
+In the $i$-th IS interval, the noise value $D_i := D_0 \lpar \frac{D_f}{D_0} \rpar^{(i-1)/(N_{steps}-1)}$.
+We set $N_{steps}=20$, $D_0 = \num{3e-3}$ and $D_f = \num{1e-12}$; see dashed line in Fig.~\ref{fig:4nmr} (D).